Amplify your impact

 Every funder needs a strategy for their grantmaking activities.
 This session will start with a discussion of the considerations that go into establishing a foundation’s culture, mission, and focus.
 Then cover the classic grantmaking approaches and analysis and delve into alternative models of funding, including start-ups and innovation, multi-sector grants, advocacy and more.
 Also included are sessions on funder decision making and exit strategies to help funders establish constructive guidelines for ending grants responsibly under a variety of circumstances.

 Diversity, equity, and inclusion can be both intended social impact goals of your philanthropy, as well as instruments for achieving those goals.
-This section looks at practices for including talent and voices from diverse backgrounds and perspectives to ensure that their interests are served when setting priorities, developing solutions, and determining where resources will go.
+Drawing on our guidance on reducing structural inequality, this section looks at practices for including diverse voices and perspectives in setting priorities, developing solutions, leading organizations, and allocating resources to ensure that community and societal interests are served.

 Each course participant will be invited to present or propose a case challenge from their own work for class review and discussion.
 These can be presented anonymously if desired.
 These conversations will provide an opportunity for very personalized take-aways from the week’s curriculum.